dpotekhin/ToonBoomHarmonyScripts/ps_build/PS_PathTools/Readme.md

 ### Installation:
 Copy all files from this folder to [Harmony User Scripts directory](https://docs.toonboom.com/help/harmony-20/premium/scripting/import-script.html).\
-Add scripts "PS_test", "PS_PathTools" to a panel.\
+Add script "PS_PathTools" to a panel.